roumpakis/Tensor-Completion-Java/README.md

 * **TMacPar:** Class for reconstructing low-rank tensor measurements using the TMac algorithm.
 * **Matlab:** Class that provides useful mathematical functions, operations in three-dimensional structures as well as type conversion between its various mathematical libraries
 * **IO:**  Class for reading and writing .csv files.
 Methods of this class are used to record the reconstruction results in the res\ folder, for post-processing evaluation purposes.
-* **Main: **
+* **Main: ** Class that includes the functions for executing TC in predefined data as well as a function for  user-defined data reconstruction

 ## Datasets <a name="datasets"></a>
 The data streams are real measurements of pressure sensors located in the greater Malevizi Municipality area.
 Specifically in the folder data\ there are measurements from 10 regions stored in .csv files.
+The same folder contains the files needed to run a test.

 * **DiIn.csv**	: Input water stream pressure measurement from i-th area
 * **DiOut.csv** : Output water stream pressure measurement from i-th area